apache/trafficserver/doc/admin-guide/files/cache.config.en.rst

 cache.config
 ************

-The :file:`cache.config` file (by default, located in ``/usr/local/etc/trafficserver/``) defines how |TS| caches web objects.
+The :file:`cache.config` file  defines how |TS| caches web objects.
 You can add caching rules to specify the following:

 - Not to cache objects from specific IP addresses.
 - How long to pin particular objects in the cache.